Homeschool planning for year 9

-Reading and literature study are the most effective and efficient ways of improving vocabulary.
+Vocabulary building should be a main focus at this year level.
+Reading and literature study are the most effective and efficient ways of achieving a broad vocabulary.
 The Progeny Press guides are strong on vocabulary, making them a good choice if your child needs improvement in that area.

-New Syllabus secondary maths is a Singapore maths program and Book 3 covers year 9 material and some year 10 concepts.
-The 7th Edition is the Accelerated edition and moves more quickly than the Normal Academic.
-I find there is plenty of work in the Accelerated edition and you can go slower if you need to.
+New Syllabus secondary maths is a Singapore maths program and Book 3 is the Accelerated edition and covers year 9 material as well as some year 10 concepts.
+Being “accelerated” doesn’t mean you have to get all the work done in the one year; you can go slower if you need to.
 The idea is that your child won’t miss anything and has the material available to them if they are inclined towards maths and can move faster.

-You can compare the two programs with the Australian Curriculum here.
+You can compare this program with the Australian Curriculum here.

 Arguably the most important subject for your emerging adult.
-This is where you will cover ideas, learning from mistakes and general life handling concepts.
+This is where you will study ideas, worldviews, learning from mistakes and general life handling concepts.
 Beautiful Feet has a few history guides that cover Ancient, Medieval and Modern/ American history.

-These courses are a good fit if your child loves literature as they are literature based and so you will cross over into English as well.
+These courses are literature based and are a good fit literature-loving kids.
+You will cross over into English as well.
 You could also choose guides from Progeny Press that fit with any of the books you are reading for history.